-Although the high cost of living in California makes it less than ideal for enjoying retirement, there are affordable places to retire in the Golden State.
-Browse these options for affordable retirement living in California with median home sales and two-bedroom rental averages provided via Trulia, the national online residential expert.
-Further cost-of-living details are from Sperling's Best Places and Niche's 2017 Best Places to Retire in California.
+Sunny beaches.
+Warm sand.
+Diverse people.
+Sounds like retiring in California would be perfect right?
+The Golden State sounds amazing until you look at the cost of living, but don't fret.
+Instead, check out the cheapest place to live and retire in California.
+Browse these options for some of the most affordable places to live in California with median home sales and two-bedroom rental averages provided via Trulia, the national online residential expert.
+Further cost-of-living details are from Rent Jungle, Sperling's Best Places and Niche's 2018 Best Places to Retire in California.

 Redding, a medium-sized city of 90,000 in Northern California, is underrated as a retirement destination.
-With Mount Shasta as a backdrop and the Sacramento River running through town, Redding offers lots of outdoors opportunities and plenty of sunshine, making it a great climate for active retirees.
+With Mount Shasta as a backdrop and the Sacramento River running through town, Redding offers lots of outdoor opportunities and plenty of sunshine, making it a great climate for active retirees.
 Summers are hot and dry while winters can be cold and wet.
-As of mid-2017, median home prices are $264,000 and median rent on a two-bedroom unit is $860 per month, well below California averages.
+As of mid-2018, median home prices are $270,000 and median rent on a two-bedroom unit is $926 per month, well below California averages.

 If you are looking to be close to transportation, Redding has an Amtrak station in town and shuttles to the airports in Sacramento and San Francisco.
 Redding's regional airport also offers daily flights to and from San Francisco, about 215 miles south.
 Located along Interstate 5, Redding is easily accessible by car; it's a two-hour drive due south to the state capital in Sacramento.
 A local van service for seniors makes getting around town easy as well.